AlbertP3/AnchiDori/README.md

 <li>is_recurring - should query continue to run after a match was found</li>
 <li>cookies_filename - where the server should look for the session cookies (remediates the need for a manual login)</li>
 <li>alias - abbreviation for a query.
 Used for presentation</li>
-<li>local_sound - name of a sound file that will be played once a match is made</li>
+<li>alert_sound - name of a sound file that will be played once a match is made.
+Files are stored on the server and can be downloaded and cached by the client</li>
 <li>last_match_datetime</li>
 <li>is_new - for recurring queries, if anothes match is made it should be treated as a completely new one</li>
 <li>min_matches - minimum number of the sequence occurences that must occur in order for the query to match</li>